notrev/wp-tweet-my-post/README.md

 This plugin publishes posts to a Twitter account.

-There is a meta-box in post pages with a checkbox that defines if a post should be published to Twitter.
+There is a meta-box in the post page with a checkbox that allows you to select if a post should be published to Twitter.

 In order for posts to be tweeted, some informations are necessary.
 You need to setup a Twitter App and set keys in the plugin setup page.
-More informations can be found there.
+More informations can be found in the *installation* section of this README file.

 ## Installation ##